-The term fuzzing (fault injector) refers to activities aimed at detecting vulnerabilities in an application being tested.
+The term fuzzing (fault injector) refers to activities to detect vulnerabilities in an application being tested.
 Fuzzing is a fully or partially automated process of repeated manipulation of input data fed to the application and observing its reaction to that data.
-A vulnerability is considered to be detected if an exception takes place while processing the mutated data.
+A vulnerability is considered detected if an exception occurs while processing the mutated data.

 WHAT ARE AND HOW TO PERFORM PENETRATION TESTS?

 The term refers to tests whose goal is to detect vulnerabilities in an IT system which may lead to losing control over the confidentiality, integrity or availability of the processed data.